node-m2m/m2m/Readme.md

 Restart your application using `$ node device.js` or with the *-r* flag as shown below.

-At anytime, you can re-authenticate with full credentials using the *-r* flag as shown below.
+At anytime, you can re-authenticate with full credentials using an *-r* flag.
 ```js
 $ node device.js -r
 ```
 ### Remote Client Setup
 Similar with the remote device setup, create a client project directory and install m2m.
 #### Accessing resources from your remote device
 To access resources from your remote device, create an object using the client's *accessDevice* method as shown in the code below.
-The object created becomes an *alias* of the remote device you are trying to access as indicated by the *device id* argument.
+The object created becomes an *alias* of the remote device you are trying to access as indicated by its *device id* argument.

 In this case, the *device id* is *100*.
 The *alias* object provides various methods to access channel data, GPIO object and HTTP API resources from your remote devices.